Fellowships and Awards

 Frederick J. Bollum Award

 The Frederick J. Bollum Award is given annually to a graduate student whose thesis research focuses on molecular biology.
-This award is administered by the Medical School, is open to any BMBB graduate student but is designed to recognize particularly noteworthy findings concerning the biology of nucleic acid structure, function, regulation or any aspect of gene expression.
+This award, administered by the University of Minnesota Foundation, is open to any BMBB graduate student but is designed to recognize particularly noteworthy findings concerning the biology of nucleic acid structure, function, regulation or any aspect of gene expression.

 Charles Carr / William Peterson Award

-The Carr-Peterson Award is presented to a BMBB graduate student whose research emphasizes metabolism and regulation.
-This award is administered by the Medical School and is in recognition of the careers of BMBB emeritus faculty member Charles Carr and his student William Peterson.
-Applicants should submit a statement no longer than one page describing their thesis work.
+The Carr-Peterson Award is presented annually to a BMBB graduate student whose research emphasizes metabolism and regulation.
+This award is administered by the University of Minnesota Foundation and is in recognition of the careers of BMBB emeritus faculty member, Charles Carr, and his student, William Peterson.

 Ross A. Gortner Award

-The Ross A. Gortner Award is given to an advanced graduate student in recognition of high quality scholarly contributions.
-The award sponsored by the University of Minnesota Foundation, emphasizes the areas of enzymology and/or protein chemistry and is given to a BMBB graduate student in recognition of consistent, high quality research as measured by their publication record.
-Applicants should submit a one-page synopsis of their thesis research.
+The Ross A. Gortner Award is given annually to an advanced graduate student in recognition of their scholarly contributions.
+This award, sponsored by the University of Minnesota Foundation, emphasizes the areas of Enzymology and/or Protein Chemistry and is given to a BMBB graduate student in recognition of consistent, high-quality research as measured by their publication record.

 Thomas Reid Award

-The Thomas Reid Award is given to recognize novelty and innovation in graduate research.
-Reid initiated life science research and development at 3M and an alumnus of the University of Minnesota.
+The Thomas Reid Award is given annually to recognize novelty and innovation in graduate research.
+Dr. Reid is the founder of Life Science research and development at 3M Company and an alumnus of the University of Minnesota.
 He was presented with the Alumni Society Outstanding Achievement Award in 1998.
-The Thomas Reid Award is administered by the University of Minnesota Foundation and is open to any BMBB graduate student.
+This award is administered by the University of Minnesota Foundation and is open to any BMBB graduate student.
 The award will recognize original or groundbreaking work and also can be applied to a research contribution that focuses on techniques or methodologies that are particularly new or likely to lead to significant changes in how research in a particular field is conducted.
-Applicants should submit a copy of a published or "in press" manuscript considered particularly significant along with a one-page cover letter describing their research and how it has, or will, impact their field.

 Armstrong-Pothapragada Graduate Fellowship

-The Armstrong-Pothapragada Graduate Fellowship is supported through the generous contributions of Dr. Venkateswarlu Pothapragada.
+The Armstrong-Pothapragada Graduate Fellowship is supported through the generous contributions of Dr. Wallace D. Armstrong and Dr. Venkateswarlu Pothapragada.
 This fellowship will be given to a full-time BMBB graduate student who is in good standing and shows potential in their chosen field.
-The fellowship is aimed at promoting a diverse student body, and preference will be given to students with a strong interest in and connection to the country of India.
+The fellowship is aimed at promoting a diverse student body.

 Victor Bloomfield Graduate Fellowship in Molecular Biophysics

 The Bloomfield Graduate Fellowship in Molecular Biophysics has been established through the generous contribution of Biochemistry, Molecular Biology, and Biophysics Professor Victor Bloomfield.
 This endowed fund shall be used to attract and retain highly talented students in the BMBB graduate program who are conducting research in Structural Biology or Biophysics.
-The fellowship may be used as an incentive package to a highly desirable student.
-In addition to the standard nomination materials, submit a research profile of the applicant along with an additional letter of support from a BMBB faculty member.
+The fellowship can be renewed for one year provided the student maintains good standing in the Ph.D. program.

 Arnold H. Johnson Fellowship